Renesas-SST/rz-utils/universal-scripts/host/tools/uload_bootloader/README.md

 The release does not include prebuilt ULoad images on the SD card.
 The ULoad flow requires BL2 and FIP artifacts that are rebuilt for the selected board with the correct DTB/FCONF and configuration.

-Run the `firmware_compile.py` in `firmware_compile` folder script to generate these artifacts, then copy them to partition 1 (FAT32) under `/uload-bootloader/` before running the ULoad flasher.
-This ensures the programmed bootloader matches the exact board and release configuration, minimizing risk of mismatch.
+Run the `firmware_compile.py` script in the `firmware_compile` folder to generate these artifacts, then copy them to partition 1 (FAT32) under `/uload-bootloader/` before running the ULoad flasher.
+This ensures the programmed bootloader matches the exact board and release configuration, minimizing the risk of mismatch.

-To begin with compiling uLoad images, refer to `firmware_compile/Readme.md` for more details.
+To begin compiling uLoad images, refer to `firmware_compile/Readme.md` for more details.

 ## Getting help

-Run the following comamnd to know how to use the script
+Run the following command to know how to use the script

 - Windows: